xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/index.md

 To make use of Facebook and Instagram ads, you will need to:
 {% toc %}

-## Install or activate the module Facebook Ads and Instagram Ads
+## Make sure the module Facebook Ads and Instagram Ads is installed and active

 Install or activate the module; for help see the section {% link "Managing addons" ref_gTOegEua %} of this manual.